MOHAPY24/EtherStratum/README.md

 alias clearvat="sudo rm -rf /vat/*"
 ```

-…plus more pre-configured aliases to streamline your workflow.
+…plus wayy more pre-configured aliases to streamline your workflow.

 ---